tresoldi/dafsa/README.md

     nodes (possibly as a default)

 Version 0.4:
+  - Profile code and make faster and less resource hungry, using multiple threads wherever possible, memoization, etc.
   - Work on options for nicer graphviz output (colors, widths, etc.)
   - Decide how (and if) to properly implement a `.__gt__()` method for the nodes, both before and after the final minimization

 Before 1.0:
-  - Add code for Daciuk's packages in an extra directory, along with notes on license
+  - Add code from Daciuk's packages in an extra directory, along with notes on license

 ## Alternatives